Jul 31, 2014 - <p>- Administrator, Graduate Research Ethics Programs - - Director, Graduate Research Ethics Programs</p>

-The GT RCR Compliance Policy requires students and postdocs funded by certain NSF or NIH projects to complete in-person RCR training**.
-This training is a condition of the award and is a GT deliverable.
+The GT RCR Compliance Policy requires students and postdocs funded by certain NSF and NIH projects to complete in-person RCR training.** This is in addition to the online CITI RCR training requirement.
+RCR training is a condition of the award and is a GT deliverable.

-Postdoctoral researchers who have been encouraged by their PI/PD to attend PHIL 6000 must register through OSP’s Training system (using the links below) before they attend a section of the course.
+Postdoctoral researchers who have been encouraged by their PI/PD to attend PHIL 6000 must register through OSP’s Training system (using the links below).

 * NOTE: GRADUATE STUDENTS MUST REGISTER FOR PHIL 6000 THROUGH OSCAR.
 UNDERGRADUATE STUDENTS ARE NOT PERMITTED TO ATTEND PHIL 6000.*

 - PHIL 6000JB: 9:05AM-4:55PM on Thursday, August 14 & Friday, August 15 only; Instructional Center 213.
 Register for Section JB